Boring Technology Bias¶

 Boring technology bias: LLMs recommend tools proportional to training-data frequency, not fitness for the problem — popular beats optimal by default.

 When you ask an agent "what should I use for X?", the answer reflects training frequency.
 Greenfield recommendations cluster around a small set of dominant tools — GitHub Actions for CI/CD, Stripe for payments, shadcn/ui for components, Vercel for deployment — regardless of whether they fit the project.
-Less-popular alternatives receive lower confidence scores or are omitted entirely.
+Less-popular alternatives get lower confidence scores, or the model leaves them out.

-This is a frequency prior, not a reasoning failure — the training-data analogue of pattern replication risk, where exposure frequency, not quality, drives what the model reaches for.
-More training examples of popular tools means higher confidence.
+This is a frequency prior, not a reasoning failure — the training-data analogue of pattern replication risk, where exposure frequency, not quality, decides what the model picks.
+More training examples of popular tools mean higher confidence.
 Greenfield projects converge on the same narrow stack regardless of requirements.

 flowchart LR